gin0115/pixie/README.md

     })
 ```

-> Closures can be used for the key value
+> Closures can be used as for the $key

 // GLYNN